 Glass Cannon: Any ship with a high attack power but relatively low HP and Armor value is this, like Yuudachi or the Torpedo Cruisers.

 Goroawase Number: I-168 and I-58 have chosen to do this with their names to make them easier to pronounce and to make them sound more like actual names.
 Thus, I-168 and I-58 are also known as "Imuya" and "Goya" respectively.
-For the same reasons, I-19 and I-8 are called "Iku" (no, not that Iku) and "Hachi".
+For the same reasons, I-19 and I-8 are called "Iku" (no, not that Iku, and not that one either) and "Hachi".

 Gotta Catch Them All: It's called Kantai Collection for a reason.
 There's even a library detailing the ships/equipment you got before.
 Naturally, the ships/equipment you have never got before are left blank.